This text gives some information on the test suite for Win32::SqlServer.

 Notes: this test is skipped entirely unless you have SQL 2008 or later and the provider is SQLNCLI10 or later.

-Number of tests: 1554 (somewhat fewer if the CLR is disabled).
+Number of tests: 1554 (somewhat fewer if the CLR is disabled or CLR strict security is in force).

 Creates in SQL Server: various table types, a XML schema collection and